ma7moudShaaban/Penetration-Testing/Web/XXE Injection/README.md

 - Once we define an entity, it can be referenced in an XML document between an ampersand & and a semi-colon ; (e.g. `&company;`).
 Whenever an entity is referenced, it will be replaced with its value by the XML parser.

 > [!TIP]
-> We may also use the `PUBLIC` keyword instead of `SYSTEM` for loading external resources, which is used with publicly declared entities and standards, such as a language code (lang="en").
+> We may also use the `PUBLIC` keyword instead of `SYSTEM` for loading external resources, which is used with publicly declared entities and standards.